datamade/coordinated-entry-screening/README.md

  as a webhook.
 The exact URL should correspond with whatever Ngrok spits out in your local terminal.

  The big moment!
 Send a message to the phone number.
 The CES trigger word depends on the details of your survey, but for testing purposes, just try "ping."
 Did the app "pong"?

+## The survey

+DataMade and the Corporation for Supportive Housing devised question logic to guide users to resources.
+The basic survey includes these questions:

+* Where are you located?
+* What is your age?
+* Where did you sleep last night?
+* Do you have a child or children?
+* Do you have an income, but require short term financial support to help with housing costs, e.g. rent, electric or heating bills, etc.? *(ONLY for 2019)*
+* If you slept in the home of a friend or family member or your own home, is it a stable safe place to stay for the forseeable future?
+* If you slept in the home of a friend or family member or your own home, are you attempting to flee because it is an unsafe setting?

+Decision trees located in the `data` folder visualize how users move from question-to-resource-to-question.

 ## Team